How Mobile Phone Technology Has Changed Over the Last 40 Years

 Present Day and the Future

 Questions about standby and talk time have been replaced with questions about operating systems and how fast you can download data.
 There are millions of apps which enable countless functions and abilities.
 Ordering and paying for goods and services online with just a phone is now a common practice, and for the past few years the internet has been rebuilt with mobile devices in mind.
-Apps such as passbook enable you to even pay for items in person, using your mobile phone.
+We can now even use the devices themselves to pay in store.
 Phones offer seamless integration with social media, high quality photo images and HD video recording.

-Phones have even developed into a core part of our work lives – becoming far more than just a way for the office and clients to keep in touch when we are out and about.
-Email functionality has been around for a while now, but now it is easier than ever to send and receive emails on our mobile devices.
+Mobile phones have become a core part of our work lives as well – helping us keep in touch with colleagues and clients and the latest information.
+Email functionality has been around for a while now, but it is now second nature to us that we are able to send and receive emails on our mobile devices.
 Our phones seamlessly integrate with our office diaries and allow us to keep track of business as well as personal contacts.
-Researchers have found that smartphones can add an extra 2 hours of work to each day by allowing us to start working as soon as we wake up, and during the commute*
+Researchers have found that smartphones can add an extra 2 hours of work to each day by allowing us to start working as soon as we wake up, and during the commute* They have also contributed in a large part to flexible working.